ddur/Warp-iMagick/README.md

 __To serve (from JPEG/PNG converted) WebP clones to WebP enabled browsers, you must configure your Apache server!__

-__Configuring server to serve WebP images is fastes way, but is not done by this plugin because programmatic change could potentially break your site.
+__Configuring server to serve WebP images is fastes (pagespeed) way to deliver WebP images.
+Server configuration is not done by this plugin because programmatic change could potentially break your site.
 You will have to DIY (Do It Yourself).__

 To __safely__ modify your Apache ``/.htaccess`` file, use [Htaccess File Editor plugin](https://wordpress.org/plugins/wp-htaccess-editor/).
 If you use other ways to modify/edit Apache ``/.htaccess`` file, always backup/save your original ``/.htaccess`` file __before__ applying changes!